What to do when marginaleffects

 marginaleffects

-can be nearly 600x times faster than margins
+can be 100x times faster than

 when unit-level standard errors are computed: